AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-giraph-install-linux.md

     https://hdiconfigactions.blob.core.windows.net/linuxgiraphconfigactionv01/giraph-installer-v01.sh

-This section provides instructions on how to use the sample script while creating the cluster by using the Azure Portal.
+This section provides instructions on how to use the sample script while creating the cluster by using the Azure portal.

 > [!NOTE]
 > A script action can be applied using any of the following methods: